JuniperOmega/Algorithms-Illuminated-My-Solutions/README.md

 ```
 $ vim example.cpp
 ```
-This will open a blank text editor. (example) is the name of the file, you can name this whatever you would like.
+This will open a blank text editor. (example) is the name of the file.
+You can name this whatever you would like.
-(.cpp) is the extension type of that file.
+(.cpp) is the extension type of a C++ file.
-Paste the code I wrote up into the text editor.
+Copy and paste the code into the text editor you would like to run and compile.
 Write and quit the session (:wq).
-Make sure you are in NORMAL mode.
-You will then be redirected back to the Linux terminal.
+This will save your work and quit the current seesion.
+(Make sure you are in NORMAL mode) You will then be redirected back to the Linux terminal.

 To compile and run the file, type
 ```